Mayhew Cabin: History

+There is no proof that the cave was ever used by people escaping slavery, or that John Brown had ever been on the premises.

 The building was listed on the U.S. National Register of Historic Places on February 11, 2010.
 The listing was announced as the featured listing in the National Park Service's weekly list of February 18, 2011.